discretize/discretize-guides/builds/warrior/banner-warrior/index.md

 <Divider text="Might Sharing Variant"/>

-If you're running without a Druid or Renegade, you need to provide <Boon name="might"/> (and <Boon name="fury"/> to some degree) for the party.
+If you're running without a <Specialization name="druid"/> or <Specialization name="renegade"/> (for whatever unlogical reason), you need to provide <Boon name="might"/> (and <Boon name="fury"/> to some degree) for the party.
 This is achieved with the following changes to the build:

 - 6x <Item name="Strength" type="Rune"/> instead of <Item name="Scholar" type="Rune"/>
 - <Item name="Fried Golden Dumpling" type="Food"/> instead of <Item id="41569"/>